flogit/glcube/README.md

 ToDo
 ----

-GlCube use old school texture and glVertex3d functions.
-We should use better ways.
+GlCube use glVertexPointer and glTexCoordPointer functions.
+We should use VBO if available on the system.

 GlCube screenshots
 ------------------